AndiH/rsync-by-config/README.md

 ## Getting Started

 You can install Rsync By Config either with `pip install` or manually.
-The former works great for me, but is not well tested beyond my OS X setups.
+Using `pip` is the recommended way (but it is not really tested beyond my OS X setups).

 ### With `pip`
 This all-important one-liner should take care of pretty much everything: